JamesCacioppo/mydotfiles/README.md

 These are my dot files.
 They're meant to be deployed on a Mac but with a small ammount of modification they should work on Linux as well.
 My bash profile includes some aliases and functions for making basic opperations simpler.
-As Apple has moved on to zsh I've largedly abandoned the bash profile, however.
+As Apple has moved on to zsh I've largedly abandoned the bash profile and long ago migrated everything to my .zshrc.
 My zsh config uses Oh-My-Zsh which is quite complete and fantastic.
 Do try it if you haven't.
 The .vimrc file includes a bunch of settings and plugins to supercharge your VIM experience, of which some of the best are NERDtree, Ripgrep, and Fuzzy Finder.

+Be advised that this will install Docker Desktop which will run automatically at boot.
+Docker Desktop uses a lot of RAM so you may want to disable this or uninstall it completely.
+There will be an error when you open a new terminal if Docker Desktop is not running, however.

 ## Quick Start